codeandcoffeelb/hacksagainsthumanity/README.md

 * Did I mention fun?

 Right now this is just a concept - we have little more than the name to go on - but we believe there's an opportunity here to have fun, hack together, and... keep it real, yo.

+If you want to help, jump on the [Code && Coffee Slack](https://codeandcoffee.slack.com) or join the conversations in our [Github issues list](https://github.com/codeandcoffeelb/hacksagainsthumanity/issues).